dontforgit/resume/README.md

  ### Relevant Books I've Read

+ - [X] Free to Focus: A Total Productivity System to Achieve More by Doing Less, Michael Hyatt
+ - [X] The Culture Code: The Secrets of Highly Successful Groups, Daniel Coyle
+ - [X] The 15 Invaluable Laws of Growth, John C. Maxwell
+ - [X] The Conviction to Lead: 25 Principles for Leadership that Matters, Albert Mohler
+ - [X] Communicating for a Change: Seven Keys to Irresistible Communication, Andy Stanley
+ - [X] Next Generation Leader: 5 Essentials for Those Who Will Shape the Future, Andy Stanley
+ - [X] The New One Minute Manager, Ken Blanchard, Spencer Johnson
+ - [X] The Mentor Leader: Secrets to Building People & Teams That Win Consistently, Tony Dungy
  - [X] Spiritual Leadership, J. Oswald Sanders
  - [X] Give and Take: A Revolutionary Approach to Success, Adam Grant
  - [X] Quiet Strength: The Principles, Practices, and Priorities of a Winning Life, Tony Dungy and Nathan Whitaker